+Electricity

+Repair category 2

-Electricity Repair category 3 Notes It is likely that only the most recently rewired properties will have electrical installations that fully comply with current regulations.
-The installation in this property appears dated and there is no evidence of a recent test.
+Notes It is likely that only the most recently rewired properties will have electrical installations that fully comply with current regulations.
+The installation in this property appears older and there is no evidence of a recent test.
 It is recommended good practice that all electrical installations should be checked periodically, approximately every ten years or when a property changes hands.
 This should be regarded as a routine safety and maintenance check.
-The switches and sockets are of an older type.